The RCR’s exam hub offers an improved exam booking and exam management experience.

 5.3 If you wish to apply for membership you must do so ahead of making your exam application.
 For up-to-date information regarding how to apply for membership and the time-scale involved, please visit the How to become a Member webpage.

 5.4 RCR wishes to encourage exam candidates to become members of RCR, and priority access and reduced fees for exams are a valued membership benefit.
-These benefits are only available to members who are in good standing (with no outstanding fees) and whose membership is continual and ongoing (beyond the point of any exams booked or taken).
+These benefits are only available to members who are in good standing (with no outstanding fees) and whose membership is continual and ongoing.
 Members who are not in good standing (either with outstanding membership fees or those who have cancelled their membership) will not be able to access these membership benefits.
 If you cancel your membership before taking an exam, or within a year of having taken an exam using the reduced fees reserved for members, you will no longer be eligible for these benefits and this may result in you needing to re-book the exam using the standard fee or the distribution of your exam results being delayed until fees due are settled or any membership issues are resolved.

 6.1 Part of the booking journey will be to sign the declaration form for the exam booking.